ryancdickson/staging/docs/BR.md

 #### 4.3.1.3 Linting of final Certificates prior to delivery

-Prior to $DATE_2, CAs MAY use a Linting process to test each final Certificate prior to delivery to the Subscriber.
+CAs MAY use a Linting process to test each issued Certificate.

-Effective $DATE_2, the CA SHALL maintain automated closed-world profile linting rules enforcing each Certificate Profile disclosed in Section 7.1 of its Certificate Policy and/or Certification Practice Statement, and SHOULD use an automated Linting process to test 100% of final Certificates prior to delivery to the Subscriber for technical conformity with their applicable disclosed Certificate Profile.
+Effective $DATE_2, the CA SHOULD use an automated Linting process to test 100% of final Certificates prior to delivery to the Subscriber for technical conformity with their applicable disclosed Certificate Profile.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate